 Extent to which funding the project will contribute to the artistic development of the applicant.

 Extent to which the methodology proposed will result in the successful completion of the project.
 The project should be realistic, given time and budget constraints.

 Hearings with each applicant are scheduled to allow the committee time to ask questions about the proposal and see examples of the individual's (or group's) work.
-The hearings last 5 - 10 minutes, and artists will need to bring examples and/or images of previous work to share with the committee.
+The hearings last 5 - 10 minutes, and students can bring examples and/or images of previous work to share with the committee.
 Hearings will be scheduled after the grant proposal is received.

 April 1, 2022 Applications for First Round Grants Due

-April TBD Grant Hearings & Award Announcements for First Round Grants
+April 7, 2022 Grant Hearings & Award Announcements for First Round Grants

 September 10, 2022 Written Progress Reports Due for First Round Students & Advisors

-September TBD Visual Progress Reviews for First Round Students
+September 12, 2022 Visual Progress Reviews for First Round Students

 October 1, 2022 Applications for Second Round Grants Due